 Knight of Pentacles Tarot Card Meaning & Interpretations

 Tarot's Knights, like the Knight of Pentacles, are related to The Chariot.
 They can be thought of as the Captains of their element, in this case Earth, led by their leader The Charioteer who is warlord of all the elements.
+As The Chariot is card number 7 of the Major Arcana we can assign any Knight a numerological attribute of 7 by proxy.
+The numerological traits of the number 7 are rest, inaction, planning, analysing and waiting.
+A Knight, just like The Chariot, cannot represent attack and should only be defensive.
 They wear simple, practical, armour without ceremonial, or rank defining, decoration.
 Helmets, not crowns.
 Their display is purely one of defending their element.

 There are many ways to interpret the Knight of Pentacles.
 Some examples are:

 - Offering a gift or receiving one with caution.
 Past negative experiences may be causing this defensive stance.
 Suspecting that someone is trying to win favour with a gift because they have ulterior motives and being resistant to accepting it.

 - It could be a need to borrow, hire or purchase something.
 This card maybe advising that due diligence should be applied first, and all options explored, before proceeding.

 - Remember that health is sometimes covered by this elemental domain which is psychical as well as material.
 The 5 Of Pentacles sometimes points to poor health and illness.
 The Knight of Pentacles can therefore represent taking health precautions, purchasing protective clothing or just looking after your body.

 - The simplest way to interpret this card is just being careful with your money and not over extending your expenses.